4 Things to Know About Bad Credit Personal Loans With Guaranteed Approval From Direct Lenders

 Direct lenders – These lenders will approve your loan directly and the funds you receive for the loan will be sent directly by this lender.
 The majority of direct lenders are some form of bank.
 They might be online banks, local banks, credit unions or even the federal government.
 The direct lender reviews your application and, if approved, it sends you funds directly.

 Loan aggregators – These lenders aren’t a direct lender themselves, but they work as a curator of other lending partners.
 You submit your loan application to the loan aggregator who then, in turn, submits to the lending partners who are likely to approve your loan.
 You submit your application a single time, but you can see personal loan possibilities from multiple lenders.
 This makes loan aggregators a great choice if you are truly comparison shopping for the best loan terms.
+Match Financial is one example.

 Peer lenders – Peer-to-peer lending networks exist in a few forms online.
 Unlike traditional bank loans, peer-to-peer loans involve a personal loan that is funded by investors rather than bankers.
 Effectively one person is lending money to another through the online lending platform.
 Investors may be more willing to consider individuals with bad credit, and they may offer more favorable terms as well as they don’t have to follow the risk protocols of traditional banks.